iftec/BigBangBookstore/README.md

 **Fill Out the Registration Form:**
 - The form requires:
+  - **Name**: The clients name.
-  - **Email Address**: A valid email address, used for username.
+  - **Email Address**: A valid email address (this is used for their username).
   - **Password**: A secure password (minimum length, special characters, etc.).
   - **Confirm Password**: Re-enter the password to ensure it matches.

 **Submit the Registration Form:**
 - After filling out the form, the user clicks the "Register" button.
 - The system checks for existing users with the same username or email.
-- If successful, the user is redirected to the login page.
+- If successful, the user is redirected to the landing page.

 #### Logging In